scijs/ndarray-unsqueeze/README.md

 ## Introduction

-This module takes an input ndarray and either appends a singleton dimension of length one or inserts it before a specific dimension.
+This module takes an input ndarray and either appends a singleton dimension (a dimension of length one) or inserts it before a specific dimension.

 ## Examples